Junumboxo/Basic-Regression-in-Cpp/README.md

 # Regression in C++

+*The project is being currently developed*

-This is the repository for my Basics of Programming 2 Final project - Basic regression models in C++ The goal is to implement the most common regression algorithms from scratch using the gradient decsent algorithm for optimization.
+This is the repository for my Basics of Programming 2 Final project - Basic regression models in C++

+The 2 main goals are:
+1. To make use of the most important OOP principle.
+2. To implement the most common regression algorithms from scratch using the gradient decsent algorithm for optimization.

 Currently implemented:
 1. Linear regression